 The Chair is elected by the Board.
-The Board supports the separation of the roles of Chair and the CEO.
 The Chair's role is to manage and provide leadership to the Board and to facilitate the Board's interface with the CEO.
-The current Chair, Justine Smyth, is a non-executive and independent Director as required by the Board Charter.
+The current Chair, Justine Smyth, is a Non-executive and Independent Director as required by the Board Charter.
 The Board does not have a Deputy Chair.